…the first cup of tea for the day

 Complete this sentence: “Happiness is……” Tell us, we would love to hear from you.

 P.S: We have added to the Boadicea jewellery collection.
-One of our favourites is the Dawn earrings.
+One of our favourites is the Go with the Flow Silver Disk & Chain Earrings.
 Just beautiful.